-- EAE and non-EAE D-SNPs must prepare and submit internally validated state-specific and D-SNP-specific measures directly to the state, with EAE D-SNP results separate from non EAE D-SNP results if the organization has both.
-MA results should be excluded if the plan has both MA and D-SNP PBPs. - " All D-SNPs must report the ECM-like Services measure on a quarterly basis to DHCS. - " More information on D-SNPs providing ECM-like services is available in the Care Coordination chapter.
+- EAE and non-EAE D-SNPs must prepare and submit internally validated statespecific and D-SNP-specific measures directly to the state, with EAE D-SNP results separate from non EAE D-SNP results if the organization has both.
+MA results should be excluded if the plan has both MA and D-SNP PBPs. - As of December 2024, DHCS has updated the ECM-like Services measure and will require D-SNPs to submit quarter three reporting for this measure by January 24, 2025.
+DHCS will not require D-SNPs to submit data for the ECM-like Services measure for quarter two and quarter four 2024.
+Details on updates to the reporting elements for this measure is available in the 2024 D-SNP Reporting Requirements Technical Specifications. - More information on D-SNPs providing ECM-like services is available in the Care Coordination chapter.